 Incentive Alignment Bonds

-Incentive Alignment Bonds (IABs) are financial instruments that make “support policies that save lives” and “advance your career” point in the same direction.
-No altruism required.
+Incentive Alignment Bonds (IABs) are financial instruments that make “save lives” and “advance career” point in the same direction.
+It’s bribery, but you call it something else, so it’s legal.
+Humans are very particular about what you call things.

 Without IABs: